Find a Law Firm

 Find an Approved Solicitor on the Manchester Building Society Conveyancing Panel

-Much to my surprise my conveyancer has requested from me ID documents saying that this forms part of his legal duty as a conveyancer on the Manchester Building Society Solicitor panel.
+My conveyancer has informed me that he requires ID documents asserting that this forms part of his legal duty as a solicitor on the Manchester Building Society Conveyancing panel.
 Am I being spun a yarn?

 Due to Money Laundering Regulations your conveyancing lawyer is duty bound to confirm positively your identification when entering into a business relationship with you.
 It is a criminal offense if your lawyer not do this.
 If you do not provide ID early in the transaction the solicitor must refuse to act for you.
 It’s unlikely a lawyer will turn you away if you come to the first meeting without relevant ID but you will have to produce it at some point so you might as well bring it with you to the initial meeting so the lawyer can tick the ID verification box and start sorting out the conveyancing straight away.
 If you are getting a mortgage with Manchester Building Society your lawyer also has to check ID documents to satisfy Manchester Building Society